tomhiskey/tom-personal-site-jekyll/index.md

 <div class="post-subtitle" markdown="1"></div>

-I’ve spent 10 years researching, designing and launching impactful digital products.
-And for the last few years, managing design and research teams too.
+I’ve spent the last few years leading high performing design and research teams.
+And 10 years as a product designer, launching impactful digital products.

 I've most recently worked at [Spill](https://www.spill.chat/), [Thriva](https://thriva.co/) and [Farewill](https://farewill.com/), in London.
 For more about these and other roles, [see LinkedIn](https://www.linkedin.com/in/tom-hiskey-79390822/).